 If Bill Gates can read 50 books a year with his busy entrepreneurial lifestyle, then we can add a couple (or more) to our list each year.
 Am I right?

-Even if you only plan on reading 5 books, the benefits to you are positive.
+Even if you only plan to read 5 more books, the benefits to you are positive.
 Reading…

 - exercises parts of the brain, reducing mental decline with age